yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/AdGroupAd/AdGroupAdSelector.md

 # AdGroupAdSelector
-Target ad and filter conditions which AdGroupAd to return.
+AdGroupAdSelector object describes the information and filter criteria of the Ads to be operated on.

 ### Service
 + [AdGroupAdService](../../services/AdGroupAdService.md)